 Welcome to Year 3!

 Even when your child enjoys reading and reads well on their own, they still need to read aloud all the way through their Key Stage Two years.
-Each year group has a selection of books that your child can borrow and read at home.
+Books can be borrowed from the school library and each year group has a selection of books that your child can borrow and read at home.
 Every time your child reads at home, you (or your child) should fill in the page numbers/chapters read in their home school reading record.
-In KS2, children will be awarded house points for every occasion that they read at home and if children read five times in a week they will receive reading reward time.
+In KS2, children will be awarded house points for every occasion that they read at home.
 When children have finished a chapter book, they need to record the title of the book at the back of the reading diary so we have a record of the types of book they are reading.

-For Hares class PE is on a Monday and Wednesday.
-For Rabbits class PE is on Wednesday (for those not at forest school) and a Friday.
-Children should come to school in their PE kit on those days.
+PE will take place on a Tuesday and a Wednesday.
+On these days, children should attend school in their PE kit.
 If there is any reason why your child cannot participate in a PE session, please let the class teacher know via the year group email address.
-As an alternative, or in addition to plimsolls, sports trainers are allowed in the Juniors.
-PE is only cancelled in the event of heavy rain, icy or extremely cold conditions, therefore a pair of jogging bottoms and a sweatshirt (ideally navy) are also useful.
-If your child does not have an alternative sweatshirt, they will have the option of wearing their school one.
-Children with pierced ears must be able to remove their own earrings or cover these with tape.
-Long hair should also be tied back.
+As an alternative, or in addition to plimsolls, sports trainers are allowed in the juniors.
+These are particularly useful during the winter months as it allows the field to be used for outside PE.
+PE is only cancelled in the event of heavy rain, icy or extremely cold conditions, therefore a pair of jogging bottoms and a sweatshirt (ideally navy) are allowed.
+Children with pierced ears must be able to remove their own earrings or cover these with tape brought from home.

 Water bottles and snacks